Gaslighting VS Lying: 7 Differences You Should Understand

 Gaslighting is a term psychologists use to describe a psychological tactic a person uses to manipulate and sow doubt in others.

-When it comes to why adults lie, it’s usually to deceive, avoid culpability, shame, or embarrassment, or run away from consequences.
-And, believe it or not, some people fabricate information for the sheer thrill of it.
+When it comes to why adults lie, it’s usually to deceive, avoid guilt, shame, or embarrassment, or run away from consequences.
+Believe it or not, some people fabricate information for the sheer thrill of it.
 Psychologist, Dr. Paul Ekman, who has been identified as an expert on lying, came up with those reasons why people tell untruths.

-Despite being a natural human tendency, lying is still morally wrong and has effects on the person being deceived.
+Despite being a natural human tendency, lying is still morally wrong and can affect the person being deceived.

 Effects of Lying on the Victim